Sefer HaTemunah: Missing letter

 Hebrew letters are invested with special meaning in Judaism in general, and in Kabbalah even more so.
-The creative power of letters is particularly evident in Sefer Yetzirah (Hebrew: book of creation), a mystical text that tells a story of the creation which is based on the letters of the Hebrew alphabet, a story which diverges greatly from that in the Book of Genesis.
+The creative power of letters is particularly evident in Sefer Yetzirah (Hebrew: book of creation), a mystical text that tells a story of the creation which is based on the letters of the Hebrew alphabet, a story which diverges from that in the Book of Genesis.
 The creative power of letters is also explored in the Talmud and Zohar.

 In Kabbalah, every Shmita corresponds to individual emotional sephirot (the lower seven sephirot from Chessed to Malchut, named middot).
 13th-century scholar Nahmanides asserted that the Torah could be read differently through different pronunciation and word divisions.
 Building on this idea, the author of Sefer HaTemunah asserted that the Torah is read in a different way during each Shmita.
 The author further stated that one Hebrew letter is missing altogether from the Torah, and will be revealed only when the world moves to the next sephira.

 According to Lawrence Kushner, author of The Book of Letters: A Mystical Alef-Bait, Sefer HaTemunah teaches that "every defect in our present universe is mysteriously connected with this unimaginable consonant", and that as soon as the missing letter is given to us, our Universe will be filled with undreamed of new words, the words that will turn repression into loving.

 Kushner states that the letter Shin (ש) is of special interest.
 The letter shin that appears on the small leather cube that holds the tefillin has four prongs rather than the standard three.
 Some scholars say that this is the missing letter.
 According to these scholars, the coming revelation of the name and pronunciation of this letter will be what repairs the universe.